wordofwarning/wordofwarning.org/current/2021-domestic/march/index.md

 *Presented by* Word of Warning

 What can you make when your kitchen table is the stage + your camera is the audience?
-An assembly of artists; a collage of commentary on where we find ourselves now…<br>Now that it's over, we hope to post livestream archive on our YouTube channel soon.
+An assembly of artists; a collage of commentary on where we find ourselves now…

 #### Artists
 Eleanor May Blackburn · Pelican Theatre · Tom Cassani · TomYumSim · Vân Bùi · hosted by Peader Kirk